Yoav666s/dnd-wiki/collections/_races/nornfeld/urban-gnome.md

 source: "Survivor's Guide to Morgenfell"
 ---
 As an urban gnome, you have a natural tendency to invent and work with complex machinery.

+# Urban Gnome Traits
+As an urban gnome, you have the following traits.

+## Ability Score Increase
+Your Dexterity score increases by 1.